jhgg/Hammerspoon-Config/README.md

  * `utils/monitors.lua` - Monitor detection & window positioning helpers.
  * `utils/position.lua` - Functions to resize a window within a screen.
  * `utils/matchers/match.lua` - A shitty fuzzy matching & scoring function.
- * `utils/match_dialgoue.lua` - Utility to create a specialized text view that can be used to do fuzzy match navigating (or menus or whatever.. see `utils/fuzzy_match.lua`, and `modules/app_selector.lua`).
+ * `utils/matchDialgoue.lua` - Utility to create a specialized text view that can be used to do fuzzy match navigating (or menus or whatever.. see `utils/fuzzy_match.lua`, and `modules/app_selector.lua`).
  * `utils/nudge.lua` - Utility functions to nudge a window.
 Thanks @josheschulz.
  * `utils/music/*.lua` - Utility functions for controlling Spotify, iTunes and Rdio.

 ### Modules
-A few modules to handle stuff I needed hydra to do:
+A few modules to handle stuff I needed hammerspoon to do:

-* `modules/reload.lua` - Handles reloading hydra.
+* `modules/reload.lua` - Handles reloading hammerspoon.
 * `modules/repl.lua` - Handles launching the repl.
 * `modules/updates.lua` - Handles checking for Hydra updates.
 * `modules/lock.lua` - Handles locking the screen when F13 is pressed.